Saghen/blink.cmp/README.md

 ## Special Thanks

+@garymjr nvim-snippets implementation used for snippets source

-@redxtech Help with design, testing and helping me keep my sanity
+@redxtech Help with design and testing

-@aadityasahay Help with rust and design
+@aadityasahay Help with rust, testing and design